 PPMA’s leading campaign for 2019/20 is #outoftheshadows.
 Bullying, harassment and victimisation is not new to public service sadly – however the reports are typically focused on individual cases.
 And those cases often have been going on for a very long time before they are reported on.

 This isn’t an easy issue to tackle.
 For a start, bullying doesn’t have a legal definition in employment law, but most everyone uses bullying interchangeably for situations that are sometimes harassment or victimisation.
 These issues mostly pertain to an individuals employment, but where there is a public interest consideration, we’re actually talking about whistleblowing.
-That brings specific legal protections.
+Whistleblowing, quite rightly, offers specific and different legal protections.

 It is also the case that many people who are accused of bullying may not be doing so.
 Public services have not always been effective at managing employees.
 And there are instances, sadly, of people claiming bullying when in fact a manager is appropriately managing an individuals performance.
 There are also plenty of instances too of a lack of leadership and management training, support for new managers, contributing to poor workplace conditions.